SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/05-Request-And-Response-Wrapper.md

 ```

-As you can see from this example, the `writeHead` method is used to send a **response header** to the request.
+As we can see from this example, the `writeHead` method is used to send a **response header** to the request.

 Here, it accepts two parameters - a **status code** and a `Content-Type` header.